Iruvar: Plot

 Senthamarai, who had admired Tamizhselvan's daring protests, moves in with him when he writes her a poetic letter and has a daughter with him.
 Anandan's co-star in his new film is Kalpana who resembles his late wife.
 While initially distant, Kalpana's chattiness draws Anandan to her.
-But his indecision about another marriage, Ramani still being his wife, angers Kalpana and she leaves him.
+But still married to Ramani, his indecision about another marriage angers Kalpana because of which she leaves him.

-In a memorial function on Ayya Veluthambi's death, Anandan claims party's corruption in governance was the cause of his death.
-His expulsion by Tamizhselvan splits the party, with several members creating a new one under Anandan's leadership.
+In a memorial function on Ayya Veluthambi's death, Anandan claims party's corruption in governance was the cause of death of the former.
+Anandan's expulsion by Tamizhselvan splits the party, with several members creating a new one under Anandan's leadership.

-Anandan uses his popular films to highlight corruption in Tamizhselvan's government and storms to power in the next election with 145/234 seats.
+Anandan uses his popular films for next four years to highlight corruption in Tamizhselvan's government and storms to power in the next election with 145/234 seats.
 But his governance turns out to be no different.
 Tamizhselvan's eloquent diatribes against misgovernance spark protests and Anandan orders his arrest with a heavy heart.
 Meanwhile, Anandan sees Kalpana at a disaster relief site and asks her to be brought.
-The car bringing her meets an accident and Kalpana dies.
+The car bringing her has an accident and Kalpana dies.

 Anandan is distraught over Kalpana's death.
 At the wedding of Ayya Veluthambi's granddaughter, a visibly ailing Anandan meets Tamizhselvan.
 They share a handshake but hardly talk.
 The next morning, Ramani finds Anandan dead in his bed.
 Tamizhselvan, in an emotional monologue set in a place where the two had previously planned dominating the Tamil state, recites poetry mourning his death.